CloudLabsAI/CloudLabs-Guide-for-Instructors/README.md

 ## Introduction

-This is a supplement guide to getting started on Accessing the hands-on Databricks labs, using CloudLabs AI platform.
+This is a supplement guide to getting started on accessing the hands-on Databricks labs, using CloudLabs AI platform.

 ## Contents: